buzzingpixel/php-template-engine/readme.md

 (note that `pthml` is just a convention.
 The TemplateEngine doesn't care what the extension is)

-Optionally you can add variables in one go:
+Variables are optional.
+If you have any to set, you can add them in one go:

 ```php
 $templateEngine->vars([